 |Religious affiliation||Church of the Nazarene|

 When applying to Olivet Nazarene University, it's important to note the application deadline is August 1.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Olivet Nazarene University is $25.
 It is selective, with an acceptance rate of 79.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Olivet Nazarene University is 17:1, and the school has 40.3 percent of its classes with fewer than 20 students.
-The most popular majors at Olivet Nazarene University include: Registered Nursing/Registered Nurse; Elementary Education and Teaching; Business Administration, Management and Operations, Other; Business Administration and Management, General; and Social Work.
-The average freshman retention rate, an indicator of student satisfaction, is 71.5 percent.
+The student-faculty ratio at Olivet Nazarene University is 17:1, and the school has 41.7 percent of its classes with fewer than 20 students.
+The most popular majors at Olivet Nazarene University include: Registered Nursing/Registered Nurse; Elementary Education and Teaching; Engineering, General; Social Work; and Business Administration and Management, General.
+The average freshman retention rate, an indicator of student satisfaction, is 73 percent.

 |Student gender distribution|